aanderse/LdapRecord.com/source/docs/configuration.md

 ### SSL & TLS {#ssl-amp-tls}

-These Boolean options enable an SSL or TLS connection to your LDAP server.
+These boolean options enable an SSL or TLS connection to your LDAP server.

 Only **one** can be set to `true`.
 You must chose either or.

-> You **must** enable SSL or TLS to reset passwords in ActiveDirectory.

 These options are definitely recommended if you have the ability to connect to your server securely.

+> **Tips**:
+> - You **must** enable SSL or TLS to reset passwords in ActiveDirectory.
-> TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.
+> - TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.

 ### Timeout {#timeout}